-Angie is one of those rare performers who can make hearts ache and souls shake with her own renditions of At Last, Somewhere Over the Rainbow, Crazy, The Tennessee Waltz, Stormy Monday, Amazing Grace, and Eye on the Sparrow, just to name a few.
-“Because I’ve lived through some tough times, I can infuse those classic songs with a sense of knowing.”
+Angie is one of those rare performers who can make hearts ache and souls shake with her own renditions of the jazz standards, including Close your Eyes, Call Me, Summertime, AtLast, What Are You Doing The Rest of your Life, Sunny Gets Blue, Girl Talk, and The Look of Love, just to name a few.
+“Because I’ve lived through some tough times, I can infuse the standards with a sense of knowing.”

-In 2009, her song I Don’t Doubt It won top five in the Sandra James Music Foundation Songwriting Competition and was featured on a private songwriter’s collection cd produced in San Francisco.
-In 2010, Angie placed top 25 in USA and Canada American Traditions Competition in Savannah, Georgia and competed under the direction of Internationally known Gospel Artist, Ernestine Dillard.
-In 2010, Angie placed second in the Oklahoma based Songwriting Contest for her song “Like A River” after performing it live at the Oklahoma Music Hall of Fame in Muskogee with the talented Swon Brothers.
-She also won First Place for her performance of AtLast.
-In 2011 through 2013, Angie was nominated for various titles including Best Female Vocalist, Best Christian Artist, Best Jazz Artist, and Artist of the Year in the Absolute Best of Tulsa Music Awards.
-In 2011 she was asked to perform her song “Color Me Blue” with the Hard Rock Orchestra at the ABoT Awards.
-In 2013, Angie was voted “Absolute Best Christian Artist” of Tulsa by the readers of Urban Tulsa Weekly.
+In 2009, her song I Don’t Doubt It won top five and debuted in a songwriter’s collection cd produced in San Francisco.
+In 2010, Angie placed top 25 in USA and Canada in the American Traditions Competition in Savannah, Georgia and competed under the direction of Internationally known gospel artist Ernestine Dillard.
+In 2010, Angie placed in the Oklahoma based Songwriting Contest for her song Like A River while performing it at the Oklahoma Music Hall of Fame with the talented Swon Brothers.
+She has placed in numerous performance competitions including First Place for her performance of AtLast.
+In 2011 through 2013, Angie was nominated for various titles including Best Female Vocalist, Best Christian Artist, Best Jazz Artist, and Artist of the Year in the Absolute Best of Tulsa Music Awards and was chosen to perform her song her song Color Me Blue with the Hard Rock Orchestra at the ABoT Awards.
+In 2013 Angie was voted Absolute Best of Tulsa’s Best Christian Artist by the readers of Urban Tulsa Weekly.